LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 ### Test the policies

-We will use a standard web entry point to initiate a conversation with the CB bot we created, which will use the Maven policies to route to the desired skill.
+We will use a standard web entry point to initiate a conversation with the CB bot we created, which will use the Conversation Orchestrator policies to route to the desired skill.

 #### Test VIP policy